-Do I need an attorney after a car accident in Georgia?
+Do I need a lawyer after a car accident in Georgia?

 Whether you should hire a lawyer after a car accident is an important decision.
 You have the right to talk to a lawyer before you talk to an insurance company, but you also have the right to fight the insurance company on your own.
 Make an informed choice.
 As you decide, consider these tricks that insurance companies use against injured people who don’t hire lawyers.